ply-ct/ply/docs/index.md

 ## TODO

 ## Features

-Test Explorer sidebar shows all Ply requests/cases/suites along with their statuses CodeLens segments in your Ply test files for running tests and debugging cases Gutter decorations on your Ply test files showing test statuses Test log displayed in Output view when a test is selected in Test Explorer Diff editor for comparing expected/actual results, with smart decorations aware of runtime values Import Ply requests from Postman collections
+ - Test Explorer sidebar shows all Ply requests/cases/suites along with their statuses
+ - CodeLens segments in your Ply test files for running tests and debugging cases
+ - Gutter decorations on your Ply test files showing test statuses
+ - Test log displayed in Output view when a test is selected in Test Explorer

----
-##### * - <a href="https://www.merriam-webster.com/">Merriam-Webster’s Collegiate Dictionary</a>, Tenth Edition
+ - Diff editor for comparing expected/actual results, with smart decorations aware of runtime values
+ - Import Ply requests from Postman collections